 3. It’s not just on online dating

-Fishing dating doesn’t happen only on online dating apps.
-You may fish among your friends, flings or even some random guy you met online.
 Fishing is all about choosing from a pool of people and hooking up with one.
 My friend Sam went to parties and fished women.
 The source doesn’t matter.
-Fishing is all about which options you choose to explore on that particular day.
+It all boils down to having options to choose from for one’s sexual exploits on any given day.

 4. It’s a numbers game

 Fishing dating is all about numbers.
 It’s about how many people you feel like fishing today and which would you choose as your top 2 or 3.
 Out of your top picks, you decide whom you want to hook up with and move forward.

 How many you fish at first doesn’t matter, it’s all about how many you want to hook up with at the end.
 Well, this is just a start to millennial relationship problems!

 Typically, as a person becomes better versed and more confident in the game of fishing dating, they tend to expand their net as well.
 Say, if someone is fishing with just 4 or 5 prospects in the beginning, they may gradually start reaching out to 10 or 15 people at once.

 To be able to do that, they connect with potential matches and right swipe in abundance, so that there is never a dearth of options.